Lake Forest in 1916

 Know Before You Go

-To reserve your spot, please scroll down and complete the registration form below.
+To reserve your spot, please scroll down, select the Register button, and complete the registration form.
 Registration opens February 10 for spring events, May 10 for summer events, August 10 for fall events, and November 10 for winter events.

 To respect the time of attendees and presenters, Library events begin on time.
 For events with limited capacity, only registered patrons are admitted.
 Please let us know if you must cancel so that a waitlisted person may attend.
 Contact us if you would like assistance with registration or have any questions.